FellipeGiulianoDuarte/ai-exploratory-agent/docs/TRADE-OFFS.md

 This document summarizes the system architecture, contrasting what is implemented today with proposed improvements and their likely impacts.

+---

+## Design Philosophy

+The system prioritizes **maintainability** and **observability** over premature optimization.
+Each architectural decision aims to:
+1. Make the codebase easy to understand and modify
+2. Provide visibility into system behavior for debugging
+3. Keep the initial implementation simple while enabling future evolution
+4. Avoid lock-in to specific technologies or patterns

+---

 1) Adapters (LLM)
 - What we have: `LLMPort` interface and working adapters (OpenAI, Anthropic, Gemini).
 - What we can do: Add new providers or standardize via a dependency injection (DI) container; expose advanced capabilities such as streaming and function-calling.